flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

   * [Internationaliation based on the `intl` package](https://github.com/flutter/website/tree/master/src/_includes/code/internationalization/intl/)
 </aside>

-## Setting up an internationalized app: the flutter_localizations package {#setting-up}
+## Setting up an internation&shy;alized app: the flutter<wbr>_localizations package {#setting-up}

-By default Flutter only provides US English localizations.
+By default, Flutter only provides US English localizations.
 To add support for other languages, an application must specify additional MaterialApp properties, and include a separate package called `flutter_localizations`.
 As of May 2018, this package supports 24